 The BC Summer Reading Club is a free literacy program designed to engage school-aged children, ages 5-14, with libraries and reading, throughout the summer.
 We strive to do so in a way that is fun, educational, inclusive and community-oriented.

 Each year, the BC SRC commissions a BC artist to realize our annual theme.
-Most recently, we’ve had the privilege of working with artists Darlene Gait, Lee Edward Födi, Shayne Letain, and Jeremy Tankard.
-We work with a graphic designer and web designer to ensure high-quality, visually-appealing print materials and an interactive website (www.kidssrc.ca).
+Most recently, we’ve had the privilege of working with artists Bambi Edlund, Jami Gigot, Jeff Solway, Darlene Gait, Lee Edward Födi, Shayne Letain, and Jeremy Tankard.
+We work with a graphic designer and web designer to ensure high-quality, visually-appealing print materials and an interactive website (www.bcsrc.ca).

 The program is designed to allow libraries from every part of the Province to plan and deliver the program in the way that best meets the distinctive needs of their communities.
 All children are invited to join the BC SRC by visiting their local library.

-The BC SRC is sponsored by the British Columbia Library Association and public libraries throughout British Columbia, with generous support from the Province of British Columbia, through Libraries Branch, Ministry of Education, and the RBC Foundation.
+The BC SRC is sponsored by the British Columbia Library Association and public libraries throughout British Columbia, with generous support from the Province of British Columbia, through Libraries Branch, Ministry of Education and CUPE BC.
 Additional support is received from Public Library InterLINK and BC Libraries Co-op.

-Please consider sending thank-you notes to your local RBC branch, the Minister of Education, and your library board, letting them know their support is greatly appreciated.
-Recognize the sponsors in your SRC promotional materials and advertisements — it is with the support of these institutions that public libraries throughout the province are able to provide this unique program to more than 155,000 children in over 200 BC communities.
+Please consider sending thank-you notes to the Minister of Education, your local CUPE chapter and your library board, letting them know their support is greatly appreciated.
+Recognize the sponsors in your SRC promotional materials and advertisements, invite them to your medal ceremonies — it is with the support of these institutions that public libraries throughout the province are able to provide this unique program to more than 173,000 children in over 200 BC communities.

 Many thanks go out to the amazing team members who each contribute to making this program a huge success throughout the province: